leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter04/01-Creating and Manipulating Strings.md

 ### Getting a Substring

+The method substring() also looks for characters in a string.
 It returns parts of the string.
+The first parameter is the index to start with for the returned string.
+As usual, this is a zero-based index.
+There is an optional second parameter, which is the end index you want to stop at.

     public String substring(int beginIndex)
     public String substring(int beginIndex, int endIndex)